 There is no admission fee.
 The Nature Institute is located at 20 May Hill Road, Ghent, New York 12075.
 For up-to-date information, including travel directions or winter weather-induced schedule changes, see events calendar or contact email@example.com or call 518-672-0116.

-(October 28, 2021) This newly written chapter of *Evolution As It Was Meant To Be* tackles the neglected problem of whole-organism inheritance.
+(October 28, 2021) This newly written chapter of *Organisms and Their Evolution* tackles the neglected problem of whole-organism inheritance.
 We know organisms only as wonderfully integrated wholes, and we know inheritance only as an inheritance of whole cells.
 This truth was obscured during the era of genes and molecular biology, when biologists came to see genes as substitutes for cells and organisms.
 But the consequence of this was that biologists lost sight of the central problem of inheritance — how an organism’s unified character and entire way of being are passed on to its offspring.
 We will need to recover our sight of that problem before we can make fundamental progress in understanding evolution.

-You can read the chapter and also check out the table of contents for all the chapters currently written.
-(There is something like twenty of them.)
+You can read the chapter and also check out the book’s table of contents.

 (August 24, 2021) You will now find a full transcript of my talk at the Linnean Society conference (see next item).
 Also, videos of all conference talks have now been placed on youtube.
 See my notes here for all relevant links.